Optimising hypnosis conferences

 If you are interested in more specialised training, but have yet to commit to a trainer’s longer course, by sitting in on an hour or two at a conference, you will get a good idea of what they are like.
 This can help you understand whether their style suits your preferred way of learning.

 As well as attending presentations that will directly benefit your practice, it can be good to pick something you may not usually go for.
 That hour’s investment of time could open up a whole new aspect to your practice.
 Alternatively, pick a presentation that will challenge you, or get you to expand your comfort zone.
 You might be surprised at how motivating this can be.

 These are just a few tips and strategies that can help you to get the most out of your hypnosis conference adventure.
-Both Rory and Kate regularly present at international conferences (such as Hypnothoughts Live in Las Vegas and the UK Hypnosis Convention in London).
-If you’re based in the UK (or nearby) and are thinking about attending the UK Hypnosis Convention this November (2018), we have a special discount code that you can use to receive a reduced price conference ticket.
-The code is easy to remember, it is ‘HypnoTC’, simply use it when you sign up to get your tickets:
+Kate regularly presents at international conferences (such as Hypnothoughts Live in Las Vegas and the UK Hypnosis Convention in London).
+If you’re based in the UK (or nearby) do consider attending the UK Hypnosis Convention this November.

 We hope that this blog on how to get the most out of hypnosis conferences has been helpful to you.
 If you have any more questions about this topic or anything else for that matter, do please get in touch, because we’re always happy to help!